 Koh Phi Phi Don is the main island where all accommodations are, while Koh Phi Phi Leh is an uninhabited national park.
 Famous Maya Bay and Maya Beach where Leonardo DiCaprio’s movie “The Beach” was filmed are on Koh Phi Phi Leh.

 Although Koh Phi Phi Don is reputed for all-night beach parties, there are areas where you can enjoy the island in serenity and away from the parties.
 The area around the main Tonsai Pier in Koh Phi Phi Don is overdeveloped, but if you go further from the main pier in the direction of Viking Beach and Long Beach you can find peaceful and isolated huts and villas.

 Remember, Koh Phi Phi Don is not all about the party!

 What to do in Koh Phi Phi:

-Some of the best things to do in Koh Phi Phi is to take a short hike to Phi Phi Viewpoint to admire the views of this paradise island, enjoy the beaches on Koh Phi Phi Don (Viking Beach, Long Beach, Loh Moo Dee Beach..), rent a kayak and explore the crystal clear turquoise sea, take a scuba diving tour and swim with sea turtles, see the coral gardens, take an island hopping and snorkeling tour to visit Monkey Beach, Shark Point, and Runtee Bay, Bamboo Island, Mosquito Island, the turquoise lagoon of Phi Leh, famous Viking Cave, and see Maya Bay.
+Some of the best things to do in Koh Phi Phi are to take a short hike to Phi Phi Viewpoint to admire the views of this paradise island, enjoy the beaches on Koh Phi Phi Don (Viking Beach, Long Beach, Loh Moo Dee Beach..), rent a kayak and explore the crystal clear turquoise sea, take a scuba diving tour and swim with sea turtles, see the coral gardens, take an island hopping and snorkeling tour to visit Monkey Beach, Shark Point, and Runtee Bay, Bamboo Island, Mosquito Island, the turquoise lagoon of Phi Leh, famous Viking Cave, and see Maya Bay.

-Although Maya Beach is closed for the public until 2021, still you can admire haven-like Maya Bay from the boat.
+Although Maya Beach is closed to the public until 2021, still you can admire the haven-like Maya Bay from the boat.
 However, boats are not allowed to anchor in Maya Bay.